Permaculture Design Certification – Evenings and Weekends – Burnaby

 Gather together with like minded people to grow with plants and animals, gardens and farms to learn about how nature designs itself and how we can become sustainable designers ourselves.
 Together we will learn how to map and design our land and our lives, plan for emergency, grow organic food in all four seasons and work to build a more regenerative future.

-This low cost class caters to anyone wanting to learn permaculture in a creative way while engaging with working systems.
+This class caters to anyone wanting to learn permaculture design in a creative way while engaging with working systems.
+Ideal evening and weekend class schedule for the working class, entrepreneur, student or those with dynamic routines.

 Join this adventure in learning as it journeys to farms, forests, gardens and eco-locations.